-Here a public works director addresses some of the challenges faced as they work to effectively preserve their city’s infrastructure.
-One way this agency effectively extends the life of their pavement assets is utilizing High Density Mineral Bond – HA5.
+Here, a public works director addresses some of the challenges faced as they work to effectively preserve their city’s infrastructure.
+One way this agency effectively extends the life of their pavement assets is by utilizing High Density Mineral Bond – HA5.

 Rod Thompson - Road Department Director, Tooele County, UT

 Tooele County, as one of the nation’s fastest-growing counties, has overcome the challenge of making the most out of limited funds by leveraging the right treatments, on the right roads, at the right time.